Chapter 6: No Story Left Behind

 The First 7-steps:

-Step One: Get Support
+Step One: Get Supported

 The Department of Defense is our largest agency for a reason: successful missions need support.
 It's no different with the writing we're doing here.

-This isn’t work meant to be done alone.
 Revisiting these memories can stir up irritation, anger, sadness, sleeplessness, or overthinking.

 Before starting, find at least one teammate—someone you can talk to, laugh with, or just sit quietly with.
-They don't need to be physically present all the time, just available 'on call'.
+They don't need to be physically present all the time, just available on call.

-No matter what, you're not alone.
-'No Story Left Behind' Zoom meetups happen monthly (starting Winter 2025).
-We go through these steps together in a group.
-Click the blue subscribe button at the bottom right to sign up.
+No matter what, you’re not alone.
+No Story Left Behind Zoom meetups happen monthly (starting Winter 2025).
+We go through these steps together as a group.
+Click the blue “Subscribe” button in the corner to sign up.

-Step Two: Prepare your tools
+Step Two: Prepare Your Tools.

 The goal is to find whatever makes it easiest to start: writing, typing, or voice-to-text.
 You can always switch methods later.